South Africa

 • South Africa's climate is temperate, with many hours of sunshine daily.

-• Drive on the left in South Africa, so the driver is sitting on the right side of the vehicle.
+• In South Africa, you drive on the left, so the driver is sitting on the right side of the vehicle.

 Security in South Africa

-• It is recommended to have photocopies of the documentation (passport, driving license, airline tickets, travel insurance) in a different place from the originals; it is handy in case of theft or loss of the originals.
+• It is recommended that photocopies of the documentation (passport, driving license, airline tickets, travel insurance) be kept in a different place from the originals; this is handy in case the originals are stolen or lost.

-• It is not advisable to go out on the street with a large amount of money in cash and avoid ostentation of purchasing power type jewellery, phones, cameras etc.
+• It is not advisable to go out on the street with a large amount of money in cash and avoid ostentation of purchasing power-type jewelry, phones, cameras, etc.

-• You must be very careful when taking cash from ATMs on the street, as there are data thefts and identities for subsequent fraudulent use.
-In restaurants, never lose sight of the card when you make the payment; come with the POS to the table or go to the cashier to make the payment but do not lose sight of the card.
+• You must be very careful when taking cash from ATMs on the street, as data thefts and identities are used for subsequent fraudulent use.
+In restaurants, never lose sight of the card when you make the payment; bring the POS to the table or go to the cashier to make the payment, but do not lose sight of the card.

 • Avoid the city centres from dusk and never move walking at night.
 It is essential to stay in a group and only use the taxis recommended by the hotels.